Common troubleshooting steps

 If you have now got updated non-Microsoft drivers, try them and see if your recording problem is solved.

 Use the Recording Meter Toolbar to check the audio level that Audacity is receiving from the selected Recording Device.
-Click on the toolbar to Start/Stop monitoring the audio level.
+Click on the microphone icon to Start/Stop monitoring the audio level.

 Recording Meter Toolbar displaying the audio level for a microphone